← Back to Stories

 The Guardian

-• Datacentre power demand could triple in five years, potentially exceeding the energy used by electric vehicles by 2030, according to AEMO forecasts
+• Aemo forecasts datacentre power demand could triple in five years, exceeding the energy used by electric vehicles by 2030

-• Dr Dylan McConnell from UNSW called batteries ‘one of the bright spots of the energy transition at the moment’
+• Dr Dylan McConnell, an energy systems researcher at the University of New South Wales, called batteries 'one of the bright spots of the energy transition at the moment'

 ABC News

-• Bruce Mountain from the Victoria Energy Policy Centre said summer peak daily production (other than evening hours) has become a ‘complete non-issue’ due to solar growth
+• Bruce Mountain from the Victoria Energy Policy Centre said summer peak daily production, other than in evening hours, has become a 'complete non-issue'

-• The final DMO will be released on May 26 and come into effect from July 1
+• The draft DMO will be released on May 26 and will come into effect from July 1

-• The Guardian states datacentre demand grew 18% in New South Wales, while ABC does not mention this specific figure for NSW
+• The Guardian states datacentre demand grew 18% in New South Wales, while the ABC does not mention specific datacentre growth figures for NSW

-• The Guardian reports datacentre demand in Victoria ‘nearly doubled,’ while ABC does not provide a specific percentage for Victoria’s datacentre growth
+• The Guardian mentions a 1.2% increase in electricity demand in Q1 2026, while the ABC does not provide a specific percentage increase but notes record power use

 Source Articles